jepugs/adventofcode22/README.md

 # adventofcode22

-Advent of Code 2022, in Clojure.
+Complete solution set for Advent of Code 2022, in Clojure.
 I was using this as an opportunity to learn Clojure for the first time, so don't expect high quality code.